-Importantly, the model tracks only the actions made by and the transfers resulting from the action of a single food worker.
+It is important to note that the model tracks only the actions made by, and the transfers resulting from, the actions of a single food worker.
 More complex models could be derived for multiple food workers.

 6.3.1 Main events